intergral/observability-agent/readme.md

 | `fr_postgres_disabled` | `bool` |

-If you wish to use an environment file to set environment variables, rather than setting them as system environment variables, you can do so by naming the file ".env" and placing it in the same directory as the "grafana-agent-autoconf" script.
+If you wish to use an environment file to set environment variables, rather than setting them as system environment variables, you can do so by naming the file ".env" and placing it in the same directory as the "observability-agent-autoconf" script.